National Center for Ethics in Health Care

 Video: Conducting a Goals of Care Conversation with a Patient – Video of a practitioner conducting a goals of care conversation with a patient who has a serious life-limiting illness.
 (20:20)

 Goals of Care Conversations Sim LEARN Module – Avatar-based communication skills training for practitioners who conduct goals of care conversations with patients with serious illness.
 NOTE: Use of this module is currently only available on the VA network and requires downloading Unity Web Player software.
 VA staff can download the software with the help of IT staff in just a few minutes.
+Please refer to the Unity Web Player wavier attached here and provide this waiver to your local OIT staff as needed.
 A preview of the module is available for both VA and non-VA viewers (0:41).

 Goals of Care Conversations Skills Training for Physicians, Advance Practice Nurses, and Physician Assistants – This face-to-face training program builds communication skills of practitioners who care for patients with serious illness.
 Includes training in delivering serious news, conducting goals of care conversations, and making shared decisions with patients and surrogates about life-sustaining treatment.
 You can find course materials here.